 VI.
-FY 2023 ACTIVITIES
+CURRENT ACTIVITIES

-The Division closes FY22 with several goals for FY23:
+The Division has several goals for the present fiscal year::

-- Continue to monitor insurer filings to ensure thorough review and meaningful feedback to the MIA to protect consumer interests. - Review and advocate for consumer interests in all proposed bills filed in the legislative session, and advocate for the legislation proposed by the Division. - Continue to examine issues of policy availability for policyholders. - Monitor trends and issues facing homeowners insurance and medical professional liability insurance policyholders. - Engage in consumer outreach to provide educational materials and to obtain feedback from consumers in multiple forums across the state of Maryland. - Produce additional educational materials and add specific information on topics relating to homeowners insurance to the Division's website. - Continue to examine the use of 'marital status' and 'age of insured' as factors used by insurers in homeowners insurance rate-making.

-Monitor the impact climate change has on the availability, scope, and coverage of homeowner's insurance for Maryland consumers and provide information to Maryland homeowners insurance consumers.
+- Continue to monitor insurer filings to ensure thorough review and meaningful feedback to the MIA to protect consumer interests. - Review and advocate for consumer interests in proposed bills filed in the legislative session, and advocate for the legislation proposed by the Division. - Continue to examine issues of policy availability for policyholders, including potential barriers. - Monitor trends and issues facing homeowners insurance and medical professional liability insurance policyholders. - Engage in consumer outreach to provide educational materials and to obtain feedback from consumers in multiple forums across the state of Maryland. - Produce additional educational materials and add specific information on topics relating to homeowners insurance to the Division's website. - Continue to examine factors used by insurers in homeowners' insurance ratemaking and coverage. - Monitor the impact climate change has on the availability, scope, and coverage of homeowner's insurance for Maryland consumers and provide information to Maryland homeowners insurance consumers.